2020–21 PWHPA season: Dream Gap Tour

 The 2021 Dream Gap Tour, named after the gap in between professional men's and women's hockey opportunities, consisted of matches between the five regional hubs with the entire tour sponsored by deodorant brand Secret.
 In a change from the previous season, the league planned to have the season culminate in the Secret Cup championship.
 Due to the COVID-19 pandemic, the season was ultimately split up, with the two American-based teams, Adidas and WSF, playing games in New York, Chicago, and St. Louis, and the three Canadian-based teams, Bauer, Scotiabank, and Sonnet, playing games in Calgary.
 Teams were awarded 2 points for a regulation win, 1.5 points for an overtime win, 1 point for a shootout win, 0.5 points for an overtime or shootout loss, and zero points for a regulation loss.
-In addition, one team point could be earned by a player scoring a hat-trick or a short-handed goal, a goaltender earning a shutout, or a team scoring five or more goals in a match.
+In addition, one team point could be earned by a player scoring a hat-trick or short-handed goal, a goaltender earning a shutout, or team scoring five or more goals in the same game.

-The first showcase took place in the New York City metropolitan area at Protec Ponds Training Center in Somerset, New Jersey, on February 27, and at Madison Square Garden on February 28, in partnership with the New York Rangers of the National Hockey League (NHL) and JPMorgan Chase as the presenting sponsor.
+The first showcase took place in the New York City metropolitan area at Protec Ponds Training Center in Somerset, New Jersey, on February 27, and Madison Square Garden on February 28, in partnership with the New York Rangers of the National Hockey League (NHL), and JPMorgan Chase as the presenting sponsor.
 The Chicago Blackhawks partnered with the PWHPA for a second year, adding Dream Gap Tour stops to the Blackhawks' home arena, the United Center, on March 6 and their practice facility, Fifth Third Arena, on March 7.
 The third showcase was announced for St. Louis, Missouri, partnering with the St. Louis Blues on April 11 and 12; this showcase was postponed to May 16 and 17 due to outbreaks of COVID-19.
-The three Canadian teams were scheduled to play a round-robin tournament in Calgary in partnership with the Calgary Flames from May 24 through 30 to determine the Canadian champion.
-The association also continued its partnership with the NHL's Toronto Maple Leafs; a Toronto leg of the Dream Gap Tour never materialized due to pandemic-related public health measures in Ontario.
+The three Canadian teams were scheduled to play a round-robin tournament in Calgary in partnership with the Calgary Flames from May 24 through 30 to determine the Canadian tour champion.
+The association also continued its partnership with the NHL's Toronto Maple Leafs; a previously planned Toronto leg of the Dream Gap Tour never materialized due to pandemic-related public health measures in Ontario.